dagibbins186/UFOs/README.md

 # Overview of Project
 This project builds a table using data stored in a JavaScript array.
 It also creates filters for a fully dynamic table.
 By placing the table into an HTML file, users can easily view it.
 When the user adjusts its inputs, the table reacts accordingly.
 # Results
-Click on the index.html file to view the website.
+The following details the project's steps.
+First, click on the index.html file to view the website.
+You will see a beautiful page; complete with picture, title, text and table.
 \
 !["TruthOutThereWebpage.PNG"](https://github.com/dagibbins186/UFOs/blob/main/UFOs/images/TruthOutThereWebpage.PNG)
 \